 “There was an agreed risk when paying a fee to the society, and the pay-out conditions could be in many forms, such as the death of a cow, the cost of a funeral, regular sickness payments or an old age pension.

 “People joined Friendly Societies in large numbers and by the late 1800s, there were approximately 27,000 registered Friendly Societies.
 At the end of the nineteenth century, friendly societies provided most insurance, benefits, and pensions across the UK.”

 That was the culture.
 It wasn’t Dickensian grinding poverty with urchins and beggars on every street corner.
 That picture is largely leftist propaganda.
 It was a functioning, efficient, and humane society that looked after its less fortunate way more humanely than is the norm today.

 What destroyed it?
 The introduction of widespread government social programs in the 1930s and the introduction of socialized health care in the 1940s.

 As the government stepped in, the churches, friendly societies, and private charities moved out.
-Private charitable giving dramatically reduced as higher taxes bit hard and people abandoned their responsibilities to their less-fortunate fellow citizens to the state.
+Private charitable giving dramatically reduced as higher taxes bit hard, and people abandoned their responsibility for their less-fortunate fellow citizens to the state.

 Today, there are fewer than 200 friendly societies remaining in Britain.
 Many church and private charities get more of their income from the state than they do from private donors.
 They are effectively state contractors.

 Private charitable networks are still very strong in most Muslim countries.
-The Mormon Church is well known for its extensive charitable networks and its efforts to keep members off the government welfare rolls.
-Private charities and self-help networks are still very common in the Chinese Diaspora.
+The Mormon Church is known for its extensive charitable networks and its efforts to keep members off government welfare rolls.
+Private charities and self-help networks are still very common in the Chinese diaspora.

 Private welfare encourages increased personal responsibility in all the voluntary parties involved.
 Government welfare increases irresponsibility in everyone it touches.